huggingface/diffusers/examples/wuerstchen/text_to_image/README.md

 pip install .
 ```

-Then cd in the example folder  and run
+Then cd into the example folder and run
 ```bash
 cd examples/wuerstchen/text_to_image
 pip install -r requirements.txt